goedgeai/dropt-cli/examples/configs/TUNER_AND_SEARCH_SPACE.md

 Dr.Opt will suggest parameters according to the user-defined search space.

-The define the search space for a parameter, users should provide 3 informations: parameter name, `_type` and `_value`.
+The define the search space for a parameter, users should provide 3 pieces of informations: parameter name, `_type` and `_value`.

 * An example is shown as follow:
 ```